Authoring in Template Studio

 Add a Penalty Cap

 We can now start building a more advanced clause.
 Let us first take a moment to notice that there is no limitation to the penalty resulting from a late delivery.
-Under Test Execution
+Under Test Execution in Logic, send this request:

 {